-An IT dashboard is an effective reporting tool to track individual IT metrics in a convenient way.
-It helps IT professionals to stay on top of their IT projects and reach important milestones just-in-time, manage tickets and issues efficiently as well as to keep track on all relevant IT costs in detail.
+An IT dashboard is an effective tool to track individual IT KPIs.
+It helps IT professionals to stay on top of their IT projects and reach vital milestones just-in-time, manage tickets and issues efficiently as well as to keep track of all relevant IT costs in detail.

-The second part of our IT dashboard is divided into four KPIs (Key Performance Indicators).
+The second part of our IT management dashboard is divided into four KPIs (key performance indicators).
 First of them is the budget, displaying the total budget that was allocated to the project, the current target value at this stage, and the amount that was used at this date.
 It is important to track this KPI to know if you are able to deliver your project with the resources you have, and within certain limits.
-We can see here that it has already been overrun by 8,1%: it might be interesting to investigate the reasons of such overrun.
-Is it due to a bad planning, or wrong estimations?
+We can see here that it has already been overrun by 8,1%: it might be interesting to investigate the reasons for such overrun.
+Is it due to bad planning, or wrong estimations?
 Were there a lot of unexpected events that occurred?
-Often enough, budget and time are a trade-off, and in order to hand a project on time, going a little over budget might be a not uncommon.
-Likewise, if budget is calculated really tight, the delivery often can be delayed.
+Often enough, budget and time are a trade-off, and in order to hand a project on time, going a little over budget might not be uncommon.
+Likewise, if the budget is calculated really tight, the delivery often can be delayed.

-Finally, the last element on that IT dashboard template is as well related to the previous ones since it displays the deadlines upcoming per employee and relative to a certain task.
-That indicator will also help the project manager to have an insight on his team’s workload and ability to meet deadlines.
+Finally, the last element on this template is as well related to the previous ones since it displays the deadlines upcoming per employee and relative to a certain task.
+That indicator will also help the project manager to have an insight into his team’s workload and ability to meet deadlines.

-The second of our IT dashboards is focusing on the general management of more technical issues.
-As the IT leader of your company, such dashboard is crucial.
-Tracking the system indicators that look at problems lets your staff know how often they are happening and in which quantity; that helps in maintaining a robust system performance.
+The third of our examples is focusing on the general management of more technical issues in the office.
+As the IT leader of your company, having a CIO dashboard template is crucial.
+In this case, tracking the system indicators that look at problems lets your staff know how often they are happening and in which quantity; that helps in maintaining robust system performance.

 This IT dashboard example looks at three servers’ performance and tracks their activity in real-time.
 We see that one of them is currently down, which needs to be addressed – or not.
 Indeed, server downtime is not always due to an unexpected problem, as it can also be planned so as to operate some maintenance.
 Planning downtime for maintenance, updates and reboots is essential to the proper functioning of your systems.
 When it is unplanned, however, that can become tricky and trigger a lot of other problems: this is why it is important to have a plan already in mind in case of unexpected downtime and steps to follow, in order to answer quickly and efficiently.
 Having an uptime over 99,9% is the goal to reach for a well-functioning infrastructure – and our IT dashboard template shows an uptime that exceeds this target.

 Tracking the number and the type of issues is another important best-practice to follow.
 Witnessing recurring problems can reveal a bigger one, that is rooted in the system.
-Knowing what they are and how often they happen is hence healthy and useful to improve the general management of these issues.
+Knowing what they are and how often they happen is hence healthy and useful to improve the way these issues are handled.
 Having an idea of how long is the downtime also gives an idea of how quick and efficient your teams are at addressing the issues.
 Finally, it can also become a target-time that you want to reduce over time.

-The second part on the right of that IT dashboard example focuses more on the team members and their ability to resolve issues that are submitted to them.
+The second part on the right of our third example focuses more on the team members and their ability to resolve issues that are submitted to them by office members.
 The top chart shows the number of IT support employee per thousand of end-users, and its evolution over time.
 They set a target zone between 9 and 11, and the trend line is now reaching the upper part: that means that they will need to hire new support workers if they want to keep a high quality of service, and avoid their current staff to become overloaded with tickets.

 We can see on the lower chart how each worker is individually performing regarding the tickets they receive.
 Three of them have a bad ratio of solved tickets compared to unsolved, starting with Donald who has a 219% ratio.
 That means that the amount of unsolved issues is much higher than the tickets he has solved.
 Once again, investigating the reasons behind such a poor score can reveal underlying problems that should be addressed: does the agent lacks training?
 Is he or is she struggling with a particular issue to fix?
 Try to identify the reasons behind everyone’s score can help you increase their performance in the future.